 Now let's travel from the Earth to the Sun.
 The average Earth-to-Sun distance, ~ 150 million kilometers (~ 93 million miles), is referred to as one Astronomical Unit (AU).
-When we look at the planets in our Solar System, we can see that the planet Mercury, which orbits nearest to the Sun, has an average distance of 0.4 AU and Pluto, the dwarf planet1, has an average distance of 40 AU.
-Thus, the Earth's distance from the Sun is only 2.5 percent of the distance between the Sun and Pluto!!
+When we look at the planets in our Solar System, we can see that the planet Mercury, which orbits nearest to the Sun, has an average distance of 0.4 AU and Pluto, the planet almost always the furthest from the Sun, has an average distance of 40 AU.
+Thus, the Earth's distance from the Sun is only 2.5 percent of the distance between the Sun and planet Pluto!!
 Pluto is very far away!